-The most controversial decision will be the Central Tracker decision because two quite different approaches are followed up.
-Here are now specific issues within the the criteria for each option are collected which must be addressed before a decision can take place.
+The most difficult decision will concern the Central Tracker because two quite different approaches are followed up.
+To streamline the decision process specific issues are listed below for each option which must be addressed in addition to the criteria mentioned in the CT section before a decision can take place.
 With this in mind the listed issues can be regarded as a weighting of the general design choice criteria.

-1. Straw Tube Tracker

-- Demonstrate that the required single track resolution and transverse momentum resolution is achievable with this self supporting concept keeping the total amount of material (including global support structures) around 1% of a radiation length. - Show the tolerance of the single straws against the expected ageing effects. - Demonstrate that the single point resolution is sufficient, i.e. below 150 μ m in $r\varphi$ for the 1.5 m long self-supported straws. - Show dE/dx capability of low momentum tracks.

-2. Time Projection Chamber

-- Show that the required single track and momentum resolution is possible even for forward tracks which deposited charge has to drift through the entire TPC including the deteriorated field region in the forward area. - Demonstrate capability of handling the 1,000 superimposed events per TPC 'picture'. - Show the feasibility of coping with the expected space charge coming from positively charged ions at Panda like interaction rates.
+- 1. For the Straw Tube Tracker: - Show that the self supporting concept is able to keep the total amount of material (including global support structures) around 1% of a radiation length. - Show the tolerance of the single straws against the expected ageing effects. - Demonstrate that the single point resolution is sufficient, i.e. below 150 μ m in $r\varphi$ for the 1.5 m long self-supported straws. - 2.
+For the Time Projection Chamber: - Show that the required single track and momentum resolution is possible even for forward tracks which deposited charge has to drift through the entire TPC including the deteriorated field region in the forward area. - Demonstrate capability of handling the 1,000 superimposed events per TPC 'picture'. - Show the feasibility of coping with the expected space charge coming from positively charged ions at Panda like interaction rates.